Eduard Zuckmayer: Germany

 In 1915 he was a conductor at City theatre in Mainz.
 He and his younger brother volunteered as soldiers in World War I. He was severely wounded and decorated twice with the Iron Cross 2nd class and later with the Iron Cross 1st class.
 Between 1919 and 1925 he lived in Frankfurt where he performed Paul Hindemith's Sonata in D for violin and piano op.
 11, No. 2.
 He worked as a music teacher, conductor, and pianist.
 In 1923 he became co-founder of Gesellschaft für Neue Musik (= Society of New Music) in Mainz and Wiesbaden.
 From 1923 to 1925 he also led a piano class at Mainz Conservatory.
 At that time he was regarded as a brilliant concert pianist with a high chance for a marvellous career.
 But as an enthusiast of German Jugendmusikbewegung (= Youth Music Movement) he wanted to participate in the education of a new generation as a countermovement to the tattered political situation at Weimar Republic.
 He wanted music to be a part of many people's life.
 In contrary to middle-class culture Jugendmusikbewegung enhanced the status of amateur music.

 Therefore, he followed a call of pedagogue Martin Luserke (1880–1968) to work as a music teacher at Schule am Meer, a progressive boarding school on Juist Island at North Sea.
 There he founded the school's choir and its orchestra which included all pupils.
 In this progressive school sports, music and community theatre were elementary.
 Musical education was regarded as bridging between the fine arts and life.
 With his pupils Zuckmayer went on several tours through Germany and got very positive reviews in contemporary newspapers.
-For one of his compositions his brother Carl visited the school to write the lyrics.
+He also set one of his brother's plays, "Cockatoo Kakada", to music.
 Other lyrics were created by Luserke.
 When Nazism was brought to power in January 1933 the school's work became much more difficult since it counted about one third Jewish pupils and teachers.
 Due to Antisemitism and "Gleichschaltung" (= Nazification) the school closed in spring 1934.
 Zuckmayer changed to Odenwaldschule, another progressive boarding school in Hesse.
 "Racial reasons" were mentioned when he became thrown out of Reichsmusikkammer (RMK) in 1935.